MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 > [!NOTE]
 > Extension objects can have a name with a maximum length of 30 characters.

+## Report extension layout

+The layout in a report extension will not automatically be used when the report extension is deployed.
+In [!INCLUDE [prod_short](../includes/prod_short.md)], use the **Report Layout Selection** page to choose to use the new layout from the report extension for the report in question by choosing it from the **Custom Layout Description** drop-down box.

 ## Snippet support

 Typing the shortcut `treportext` will create the basic layout for a report extension object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.